AmazingYe-oss/edu-rag-bot/README_EN.md

 **Q: OSS upload returns 503?**
 A: OSS environment variables are not configured, or the AccessKey has insufficient permissions.

+**Q: How to use RAG 2.0 Multi-Tenant Isolation?**
+A: When calling `/api/v1/documents` to upload files, pass the `user_id` parameter via Form data; when searching or conversing, include the same `user_id` in the request body, and the system will automatically perform data isolation and filtering.

 ---

 ## Use Cases

-- Enterprise internal knowledge base intelligent Q&A
+- **Enterprise internal knowledge base intelligent Q&A** (supports multi-tenant isolation, data invisible between different departments/users)
-- New employee onboarding self-service Q&A
+- **New employee onboarding self-service Q&A**
-- Educational content development standards lookup
+- **Educational content development standards lookup**
-- Cloud-native AI application engineering practice
+- **Cloud-native AI application engineering practice**
-- AI application CI/CD and GitOps delivery demonstration
+- **AI application CI/CD and GitOps delivery demonstration**
+- **High-Precision RAG Retrieval System** (global summary + Metadata tags improve recall accuracy)

 ---